annelise-rasmussen/dbt_SamsSubs/SamSubsDeliverable3.md

 #### schema yaml file ####
 - Create a new file inside the subs directory called `_schema_subs.yml`
 - This file contains metadata about the models you build.
 Hint: check out the exercise to help you create this file.
+- Generated based on my starting labels in ChatGPT
 - Populate the code that we will use in this file below:
 ```

 version: 2

 models: